7 CAD Best Practices for Successful Design Projects

 And if your company starts using new technologies like shared libraries or file management tools, blocks and Xrefs will work well with those systems.

 Start by using simple names for your files, layers, and blocks.
-This helps everyone on the team know exactly what they’re looking at.
-If a layer is for walls, name it “walls,” not something random or hard to understand.
-Clear names help people find the right material faster.
+This helps everyone on the team know exactly what they’re looking at and makes it easier to manage CAD files across shared drives.

 Improve communication during CAD model reviews and save time.
 Start with CADchat.